smitshah/VLSI-Design/Arithmetic Logic Unit (ALU)/README.md

-Implementation of ALU using Test bench in Verilog
+# Implementation of ALU using Test bench in Verilog

+Please refer the attached pdf for RTL and Technology Schematic.